min2ha/ukwa-site/content/target/55765/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Ongoing Union judicial and administrative proceedings: position paper

 This paper outlines the United Kingdom's position with regards to judicial and administrative proceedings that are ongoing at the point of exit from the European Union.